 In Magical Girl Apocalypse, when Kii Kogami loses his shoes but must keep going on the rocky ground, he eventually passes out from blood loss and infections on his lacerated feet.

 In This Ugly Yet Beautiful World, a barefoot Akari steps on broken glass and gets a cut.
 After the initial pain, she shrugs it off and wants to keep going, but Ryou stops to wrap her foot with cloth.

-In Saint Seiya, during the battle against Virgo Shaka, Ikki sees an illusion of himself as a child carrying a baby Shun while walking barefoot on a valley of very sharp stones.
-Shaka's voice keeps asking him to drop the baby (which keeps getting heavier and heavier) and save himself, which he keeps refusing.
+In Saint Seiya, during the battle against Virgo Shaka, Ikki is subjected to a heavy session of Mind Rape.
+He then sees an illusion of himself as a child carrying a baby Shun while walking barefoot on a valley of very sharp stones; Shaka's voice keeps asking him to drop the baby (which keeps getting heavier and heavier) and save himself, which he keeps refusing.
 A lot of attention is drawn to his feet soaked in blood.

 In Fate/kaleid liner PRISMA☆ILLYA, Illya is in Synchronization with Kuro/Chloe.
 At one point, to stop Kuro from hitting on Shirou, Illya starts slapping herself in the face.
 When that doesn't deter Kuro, Illya stubs her toe, which makes them both collapse, clutching their foot and crying.

 In The Seven Deadly Sins, Galan is defeated when his own power turns him to stone.
 Angered at the atrocities he had committed, Jericho kicks the statue, but only succeeds in hurting her foot.